Titans (2018 TV series): Filming

-Filming for the first season began on November 15, 2017, in Toronto, and Hamilton, Ontario, concluding on June 28, 2018.
-Filming for the second season began on April 2, 2019, and concluded on October 8, 2019.
-Production was put on hold due to the July 18 accidental death of special effects coordinator Warren Appleby before resuming.
+Filming for the first season began on November 15, 2017, in Toronto, and Hamilton, Ontario, and concluded on June 28, 2018.
+Filming for the second season began on April 2, 2019, and concluded on October 8 the same year.
+Production was put on hold due to the July accidental death of special effects coordinator Warren Appleby before resuming.
 After being delayed by the COVID-19 pandemic, filming for the third season began on October 13, 2020, and concluded on June 15, 2021.
-Filming for the fourth season began on February 28, 2022, and concluded on September 30, 2022.
+Filming for the fourth season began on February 28, 2022, and concluded on September 30.

 Release

 Broadcast

-After the first episode was screened on October 3, 2018, at New York Comic Con, Titans officially premiered on October 12, 2018.
-The first season comprised eleven episodes and each episode was released weekly on DC Universe until the season finale aired on December 21, 2018.
+The first episode was screened at New York Comic Con on October 3, 2018, with Titans debuting on October 12 on the DC Universe subscription streaming service.
+The first season comprised eleven episodes, and each episode was released weekly on DC Universe until the season finale aired on December 21.
 Outside the United States, the first season became available for streaming via Netflix on January 11, 2019.
 The first season was rebroadcast by TNT, beginning on July 12, 2021.

-The second season premiered on September 6, 2019, and concluded on November 29, 2019, comprising 13 episodes.
+The second season premiered on September 6, 2019, and concluded on November 29, comprising 13 episodes.
 Outside the United States, the second season became available for streaming via Netflix on January 10, 2020.

 The third season premiered on HBO Max on August 12, 2021.
-Outside the United States, season 3 arrived on Netflix on December 8, 2021.
+Outside the United States, season 3 arrived on Netflix on December 8 the same year.

 The fourth season premiered on November 3, 2022.
-It will include 12 episodes.
+It included 12 episodes.
+The series finale aired on May 11, 2023.
+Netflix released season four in the rest of the world in June, although for the first week, the episodes 7 and 9 were swapped around.

 Home media

-The first season of Titans was released digitally on March 21, 2019, and on DVD and Blu-Ray on July 16, 2019.
+The first season of Titans was released digitally on March 21, 2019, and on DVD and Blu-Ray on July 16.
 The second season was released digitally and on DVD and Blu-Ray on March 3, 2020.
 The third season was released on DVD and Blu-Ray on October 25, 2022.
+The fourth season and complete series were both released on DVD on October 17, 2023, in addition to a manufacture on demand Blu-ray of the fourth season from Warner Archive Collection.